 In addition to accepting most major insurance plans, the company offers a hybrid shopping experience that allows you to order your lenses online, then get them fitted and adjusted at one of their 1,000+ locations.

 The company offers a variety of popular brands including Ray-Ban, Versace, Michael Kors and Coach, among others.
 Because many of their glasses tend to be high-end brands, the prices are also higher — often running anywhere between $100 and $300 a pair.

-The good news is that buying online eyeglasses from Lenscrafters might just save you money on contacts if you catch one of their promotions, such as a recent promo for 30% off a complete pair (frames and lenses).
+The good news is that buying online eyeglasses from Lenscrafters might just save you money on contacts if you catch one of their promotions, such as a recent promo for 60% off a complete pair (frames and lenses) of designer glasses.